MikeBishop/alt-svc-bis/draft-nygren-altsvc-fixes.md

 "Origin" itself remains unchanged).
 Once those HTTPS records are retrieved, the capabilities advertised in Alt-Svc filter the endpoints advertised in the DNS.
 However, only the endpoints advertised in DNS are actually used.

+This is particularly relevant for clients seeking to employ Encrypted Client Hello, as there is not currently a defined way to send ECH keys in Alt-Svc.
+Further, ECH keys may have a shorter lifetime that makes them unsuitable for Alt-Svc entries intended to be cached.

 ### Handling Negotiation Variability